SteeweGriffin/STWPageViewController/README.md

 ## License

-STWCollectionView is available under the MIT license.
+STWPageViewController is available under the MIT license.
 See the LICENSE file for more info.